digital-asset/daml/docs/source/app-dev/bindings-scala/index.rst

    :start-after: // <doc-ref:dependencies>
    :end-before: // </doc-ref:dependencies>

 We recommend separating generated code and application code into different modules.
-There are two modules in the example below:
+There are two modules in the ``quickstart-scala`` example:

 - ``scala-codegen``
-    This modules contains all generated Scala classes.
+    This module will contain only generated Scala classes.
 - ``application``
     This is the application code that makes use of the generated Scala classes.